glennpoorman/nodejs-samples/14-frameworks/README.txt

 * "server/utilities.js".
 Most of the utilities in this file were design to ease the task of sending various types of responses back to the client.
 Since Express provides so many methods on both requests and responses that perform those same tasks, we can remove ours.
-The only utilities left then are our promise-based methods to read/write Json files to/from disk and our utility to turn a JSON object into a url query string.
+The only utilities left then are our promise-based methods to read/write Json files to/from disk, our utility to turn a JSON object into a url query string, and the utility to validate the incoming cookie.

+  Note that the cookie validation function no longer calls our old "parseCookies" function to get the cookies from the request header.
+Now we can assume that the "cookie-parser" middleware has already done this and we can access the cookies via the "cookies" property on the request.

 * "server/movieQuote.js".
 This file is mostly the same but has some subtle simplifications.
 Express introduces several utilities for working with requests and responses that clean things up and